ajitsingh98/Data-Science-Interview-Questions-Answers/probabilistic_graphical_models.md

 *Maximizing the Log-Likelihood*

-MLE estimates the parameters $w $ and$b$  by finding values that maximize the log-likelihood function.
+MLE estimates the parameters $w$ and $b$  by finding values that maximize the log-likelihood function.
 This is typically done using numerical optimization techniques like gradient descent or Newton-Raphson methods.

 MLE is Preferred Over Least Squares in Logistic Regression?